ploomber/sklearn-evaluation/docs/optimization/feature_selection.md

 ### 1.1.
 Quasi Constant

-A Quasi constant feature is a feature whose majority are the same values.
+A Quasi constant feature is a feature for which the majority of the observations display the same value.
 If all or most of the values are the same, it won't be useful for prediction.
 So after you set a minimum threshold for variance, you remove features based on whether their variances exceed the threshold or not.

 You can implement this with VarianceThreshold() from sklearn.feature_selection.
 By default, the threshold is 0.
 Thus, it will remove a feature only if it contains the same value for every observation.
 You can change the threshold into a float number such as 0.001.
 Then, it will remove features if 99.9% of their values are the same.